 West Ridge Nature Park located along the northwestern edge of Rosehill Cemetery is a proud addition to the community.

-The park was developed into an amazing nature preserve filled with new native plants, boardwalks, and a fishing area.
-Check it out the 21.23 acres of restored woodland | 4.5-acre pond, multipurpose trail around the park with elevated overlook | educational and interpretive signage for easy identification of plantings | fishing stations and wildlife viewing opportunities | planting of native trees and plants |educational and interpretive signage | perimeter fence around the property and so much more!
+The 21-acre park was developed into an amazing natural space filled with native plants, boardwalks, and a fishing area.
+Check out the restored woodland, 4.5-acre pond, multipurpose trail around the park with an elevated overlook, educational and interpretive signage, wildlife viewing opportunities, nature play space, and more!

-In 2015, the Chicago Park District and City of Chicago dedicated Park #568 which is known as the West Ridge Natural Area.
+In 2015, the Chicago Park District and City of Chicago dedicated Park #568 which is now known as West Ridge Nature Park.
 The 21-acre site lies at the northwest corner of Rosehill Cemetery.
 One of Chicago’s oldest burial grounds, Rosehill Cemetery was dedicated in 1859.
 Landscape gardener William Saunders, a national leader in the Rural Cemetery Movement, created Rosehill Cemetery’s original design which included curving drives, swaths of lawn, and several water features.
 Through the cemetery’s history, the area at the northwest corner included a pond.
 Until its recent conversion to parkland, however, the 21-acre site remained an undeveloped part of the cemetery that had never been used for burials.
 That heavily wooded corner had been used as a dumping ground for excess dirt and debris.
 After acquiring the site in 2011, the Chicago Park District hired Hitchcock Design Group to create a plan that combines ecological restoration goals with park enhancements.
 The improvements include a multi-purpose trail that loops throughout the park, boardwalks that cross over environmentally sensitive areas, removal of invasive plants, the addition of more than 500 native trees and shrubs, overlooks and fishing access points.
 The multi-million dollar project was funded through a combination of federal grants, TIF funds, and Chicago Park District funding.